 When you create dynamic messages, Webscale uses Liquid templates to reformat your message into Markdown.
 Liquid then reformats it from Markdown into HTML for the email message.

 A Liquid template also defines the message format.
 You can switch to another Liquid template to change the message appearance through Liquid.
-Created by Shopify, Liquid is an open-source template language for web applications.
+Liquid is an open-source template language for web applications.
 For more information about how to use Liquid, see the Liquid documentation.

 The above graphic illustrates how you can compose two sentences of a message, using variables from the Context tab.
 The Preview tab displays how they will render.
 The Alerting logs condition option menu selection determines that the message is an alert.

 In the scenarios for the graphic, the boxes with the colored borders show how a variable can be used and rendered.